romland/xorzee/README.md

 ## Development notes
 [Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
 [Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

-This is still under active development, prepare for a little bit struggling if you are intending to deploy this today (July 2022).
+This project is still under active development (as in, the project is NOT shelved), prepare for a little bit struggling if you are intending to deploy this today (July 2022).

 ## TODO
-- [ ] ...store meta-data of amount of activity in period (graph)
+- [ ] ...store meta-data of amount of activity in a period

 ## Credits to other folks